Vroom Vroom Messy Play Kit Guide

 What are they learning?

 - Counting: As they line up vehicles for the car wash, count with them.
 Help them learn one-to-one correspondence of numbers (one number per vehicle), and the cardinal principle of counting (the last number you say is the number of items you have).
-Counting larger sets of items (more than 4) has been shown to benefit children's counting abilities (from Scientific Learning).
+Counting larger sets of items (more than 4) has been shown to benefit children's counting abilities

 2. You now have a boat!
 Repeat with the other foam piece to create another boat.
+(Alternately, come up with your own creative way of making a boat shape out of the foam pieces!)

 3. Place both boats on one side of a tub of water.